On depth-zero integral models of local Shimura varieties: Comparison with Yoshida's model

 \subsection{Specialization in $\LT_n^{1,n-1}$}

 In this section, we compute the specialization map of $\LT_n^{1,n-1}$.
-In \cite{Yos10}, it is studied via the formal parameters of $\alpha^\univ$.
-First, we instead give a Dieudonn\'{e} theoretic description of $\LT_n^1$.
+In \cite{Yos10}, it is studied via formal parameters of $\alpha^\univ$.
+Instead, we give a Dieudonn\'{e} theoretic description of $\LT_n^1$.

-For a $p$-divisible group $X$ over a formal scheme over $\bb{Z}_p$, $E(X)$ denotes the universal vectorial extension of $X$ (see \cite{Mes72}) and let $M(X) = \Lie(E(X))$.
+For a $p$-divisible group $X$ over a formal scheme over $\Spf(\bb{Z}_p)$, let $E(X)$ denote the universal vectorial extension of $X$ (see \cite{Mes72}) and let $M(X) = \Lie(E(X))$.
 By the theory of \cite{Mes72} and \cite{BBM82}, $M(X)$ extends to a crystal $M_\crys$ on the crystalline site.

 As in \Cref{sssec:spKGLn}, $u_{\alpha_i}$ is denoted by $u_i$ for $2\leq i \leq n$.
-By \cite{Ito23b} and \cite{Ito25}, the prismatic Dieudonn\'{e} crystal of $\bb{X}^\univ$ is determined by the evaluation at $(\breve{\bb{Z}}_p \llbracket t, u_2,\ldots, u_n \rrbracket, (t-p))$ and given by $(\breve{\bb{Z}}_p \llbracket t, u_2,\ldots, u_n \rrbracket^{\oplus n}, \mu(t-p)\prod_{2\leq i \leq n}i_{\alpha_i}(u_i)w)$.
+By \cite{Ito25a} and \cite{Ito25b}, the prismatic Dieudonn\'{e} crystal of $\bb{X}^\univ$ is determined by the evaluation at $(\breve{\bb{Z}}_p \llbracket t, u_2,\ldots, u_n \rrbracket, (t-p))$ and given by $(\breve{\bb{Z}}_p \llbracket t, u_2,\ldots, u_n \rrbracket^{\oplus n}, \mu(t-p)\prod_{2\leq i \leq n}i_{\alpha_i}(u_i)w)$.
 By applying \cite[Lemma 4.45]{ALB23} to the crystalline prism $(\breve{\bb{Z}}_p \llbracket u_2,\ldots, u_n \rrbracket, (p))$, we obtain a natural isomorphism

 Let $\pr$ denote the projection from $M(\bb{X}^\univ \otimes \ov{\bb{F}}_p \llbracket u_2,\ldots, u_n \rrbracket)$ to the first direct summand on the right-hand side.